-‘Fox News’ Host Tucker Carlson Says ‘Evidence’ Of Alien UFO ‘Wreckage’ Is Being Held By U.S. Government
+Fox News Host Tucker Carlson Says ‘Evidence’ Of Alien UFO ‘Wreckage’ Is Being Held By U.S. Government

 Nonetheless, Trump told Carlson that he had “an open mind” on the subject.

 At the time of Carlson’s interview, the U.S. Defense Department had recently briefed Trump on a series of sightings by Navy pilots of objects in the sky that they could not identify.
-The objects appeared to be moving a “hypersonic speeds,” according to the Fox News report on Carlson’s interview with Trump.
+The objects appeared to be moving at “hypersonic speeds,” according to the Fox News report on Carlson’s interview with Trump.

 In 2007, the Central Intelligence Agency issued a report documenting the intelligence agency’s own investigations of the UFO phenomenon.
 The 84-page report, which remains available to read online via CIA.gov, notes that at least two U.S. presidents — Ronald Reagan and Jimmy Carter — claimed that they had experienced UFO sightings.